Skip to Content (Press Enter)

 Saving Lives in Arkansas

-On a recent Friday afternoon, law enforcement officials from across the state gathered at CJI’s office in west Little Rock to discuss the opioid problem and attend training on how to administer naloxone, and hopefully, save more lives.
+On a recent Friday afternoon, law enforcement officials from across the state gathered at CJI’s office in west Little Rock to attend training on how to administer naloxone.

 CJI instructor Terry Fuller helped establish the state’s first naloxone training program in 2015 while working as a detective with the Benton Police Department.
 He said many people assume most overdoses are from illegal drugs, but that’s often not the case.